Free Books |

 What's different is the level of fear and distrust in society.

 Let's pick on the second favorite brunt of jokes in America: doctors.
+"How many doctors does

-"How many doctors does it take to change a light bulb?"
+it take to change a light bulb?"

-The insurance company will require all the doctors to explain in quadruplicate why and what they did.
-Unless the patient called and got prior approval, the insurance company will refuse to pay.
+they did.
+Unless the patient called and got prior approval, the insurance company will refuse to

 Let's see: it looks like we have four doctors and an insurance company.
-And of course everyone has to have a lawyer.
+And of course everyone

+My attitude is starting to sound like I need a lawyer.
 "How many people does it take to change a light bulb?" was presented at the New England Regional Quality Academy by Ron Turner in 1996.
 They go with the April, 1998, "story" originally on the Ends of the Earth Home Page.

 March 30, 1998,DICTATORS WANTED: A family farm watched with growing dismay as one by one neighboring farms were taken over by a giant agribusiness based in New York City, which had recently renamed itself Nature's Protector.
 The new "hired hands" on these neigboring farms began wearing "chemical protection suits" which made them look more like astronauts than people who were in touch with nature.